kartikey-codes/CloudFlareAutoConnectorTool/README.md

 AutoCloudfareConnect is a Python script that allows you to automate the connection to Cloudflare's WARP service using scheduled tasks on Windows.

+## Prerequisites

+- This version only supports Windows operating system.
+- Cloudflare WARP must be installed on the Windows system.

 ## Installation

 To install and run AutoCloudfareConnect, follow these steps: